Mike Huckabee 2008 presidential campaign: Beginnings

 On January 27, 2007, the Associated Press reported that Huckabee planned to file papers to form a presidential exploratory committee.
 He announced his run for the White House on Meet the Press on January 28, 2007.
 James Carville, Clinton's former political consultant, said the following about Huckabee: "He likes people, he knows how to relate to people.
 He can talk the talk.
 I'm impressed with this guy's political skills."

 On Meet the Press, Huckabee said "I think you've got to be very careful.
 I wouldn't propose any new taxes.
 I wouldn't support any.
 But if we’re in a situation where we are in a different level of war, where there is no other option, I think that it's a very dangerous position to make pledges that are outside the most important pledge you make, and that is the oath you take to uphold the Constitution and protect the people of the United States."

-Grover Norquist, the president of Americans for Tax Reform, who in 2006 called the governor a "serial tax increaser," stated recently, "Gov. Huckabee recognizes that the challenge is to rein in spending and reduce taxes."
+Grover Norquist, the president of Americans for Tax Reform, who in 2006 called the governor a "serial tax increaser," stated, "Gov. Huckabee recognizes that the challenge is to rein in spending and reduce taxes."
 Huckabee supports the Fair Tax, which would do away with all federal taxes and replace them with a single national sales tax.
 In March 2007, Huckabee signed the Presidential Taxpayer Protection Pledge of Americans for Tax Reform, promising not to increase taxes at the federal level.

 On April 3, 2007, Huckabee's campaign reported that it had raised only $500,000 in the first quarter of 2007, much less than rival candidates.
 The numbers prompted speculation in Arkansas that Huckabee might abandon the Presidential race for a U.S. Senate race against first-term Democrat Mark Pryor.
 Huckabee denied any plans to do this, and Huckabee campaign manager Chip Saltsman claimed that the campaign had actually surpassed its first quarter fund raising goal.